cruse-charles/StarWarsbnb/README.md

 ## Introduction

 StarWarsbnb is a clone of the Airbnb desktop website.
 Airbnb is a website which allows users to select from a listing of homes to rent for a selected amount of time.
-A user can create a reservation for a listing, write a rewview, create wishlists, search/filter through listings, and use a map to see listing locations.
+A user can create a reservation for a listing, write a review, create wishlists, search/filter through listings, and use a map to see listing locations.
 The sleek and fairly complex logic to create the website led me to to undergo creating this clone.
 Technologies implemented:
 * Languages: Javascript, Ruby, HTML, CSS
 * Frontend: React-Redux
 * Database: PostgreSQL